 When it comes to making nut butter, you can pretty much use whatever nut you want, in whatever size you want.

 - If you have money to burn and have a craving for roasted pine nut butter, then by all means, go for it!
-For those with more meager budgets, I encourage you to use the nuts you already have on hand and buy regularly, or the small pieces left behind after the husband demolishes a few containers of whole cashews.
+For those with meager budgets, I encourage you to use the nuts you already have on hand and buy regularly, or the small pieces left behind after the husband demolishes a few containers of whole cashews.

 - Remember that you don’t need one single nut to make nut butter either.
 Combination butter like cashew-almond, almond-pecan, or peanut-macadamia would all be excellent.
 Just use whatever you have!

 - Think of spices like vanilla, cinnamon, nutmeg, cloves, and ginger.
-When fall rolls around, maybe add a tablespoon of pumpkin puree along with traditional fall spices.
+When fall rolls around, maybe add a tablespoon of Pumpkin Puree along with traditional fall spices.
 Maple pumpkin almond butter anyone?

 Do the math before committing to making your own nut butter indefinitely.
 However, if you’re just looking for a way to use up those random leftover pieces of nuts and are in the mood for a little something that’s a cross between honey and coconut and chocolate and peanut butter, well then by all means, make some nut butter!!